-2021 2020 201 .9
+2022 2021 2020

 In thousands

-Goodwill and other intangibles impairment \$ - \$ 50,307 \$
+Goodwill and other intangibles impairment \$ 25,306 \$ \$ 50,307

-During the third quarter of 2020, we identified a triggering event for possible impairment of our Aerosystems reporting unit based on a decline in earnings compared to forecasts used in prior periods and updated forecasts, which indicated the forecasted cash flows for this reporting unit were lower than amounts previously forecasted.
-The evaluation resulted in a goodwill impairment charge of \$50.3 million for the Aerosystems reporting unit in the year ended December 31, 2020, which represented the entire goodwill balance for this reporting unit.

-See Note 12, Goodwill and Other Intangible Assets, Net, for further information on the goodwill impairment charge taken in the prior year period.
+In December 2022, the Company announced it will consolidate the production of JPF fuzes to its Middletown facility resulting in the closure of the Orlando facility in 2024 due to reduced demand as the JPF program continues to move through its life cycle.
+The Company considered the reduction in demand, as well as the updated forecasts for the reporting unit, which indicated the forecasted cash flows for the KPP-Orlando reporting unit were lower than amounts previously forecasted.
+The evaluation resulted in a goodwill impairment charge of \$25.3 million in the year ended December 31, 2022.
+See Note 12, Goodwill and Other Intangible Assets, Net, for further information on the goodwill impairment charges above.